 - Physicians/clinics are required to give two weeks' notice to the ESPCN when a physician is away or clinics are closed for any period of time. - ESPCN employees cannot see patients in clinic without at least one other clinic employee present.
-Performance of some patient visit activities require physician presence as specified in the Medical Directives.
-ESPCN employees may be in clinic alone when no patients are present. - Physicians are expected to display professional, collaborative behaviour when working with ESPCN employees, and must be willing to meet with ESPCN leadership to discuss ongoing collaborative working relationships when concerns arise from any parties.
+The performance of some patient visit activities requires physician presence as specified in the Medical Directives.
+ESPCN employees may be in the clinic alone when no patients are present. - Physicians are expected to display professional, collaborative behaviour when working with ESPCN employees, and must be willing to meet with ESPCN leadership to discuss ongoing collaborative working relationships when concerns arise from any parties. - In alignment with Alberta Health billing standards , physicians cannot bill Alberta Health for care provided by MDT providers.
+Physicians and clinics cannot charge patients directly for any services provided by MDT providers.